Blog

 Think of it this way: We all know what a forest fire is.
 But at what point does a “normal” fire turn into a forest fire?
 What’s the tipping point between a tree – or a few trees – being on fire and then a blaze being classified as a forest fire?

-A data breach in healthcare is a specific kind of incident that compromises patient privacy.
-What sets this apart from other incidents is that an unauthorized person has access to confidential patient information.
-In other words, something is only considered a “data breach” if an unauthorized party accesses patient data.
+A healthcare data breach is a specific incident that compromises patient privacy.
+What sets this apart from other incidents is that an unauthorized person actually accesses confidential patient information.
+In other words, something is only considered a “data breach” if an unauthorized party acquires patient data.

 Examples of a data breach in healthcare include, but are not limited to: